Hit Me with Your Rhythm Stick: Release and promotion

-The song has been used for numerous purposes since its release including various adverts (including one in 2006 for financial company Capital One) and in numerous films and television programmes (including the Doctor Who episode "Tooth and Claw" and the 1979 film adaption of Porridge) It has had its lyrics changed often, including in one instance to 'hit me with your oven chip'.
-This, combined with its continued popularity and original chart success has ensured that today the song is easy to find on ‘best of’ compilation albums.
+The song has been used for numerous purposes since its release including various adverts (including one in 2006 for financial company Capital One) and in numerous films and television programmes including the Doctor Who episode "Tooth and Claw" and the 1979 film adaption of Porridge.

-Like many of Ian Dury's stand alone singles & in keeping with his then-policy of not including singles on his albums, the song was omitted from Do it Yourself, the next Ian Dury & The Blockheads album.
+Like many of Ian Dury's standalone singles, and in keeping with his policy then of not including singles on his albums, the song was omitted from Do it Yourself, the next Ian Dury & The Blockheads album.

 Though none of the 11+ takes of the original song have been released, two live versions exist on Ian Dury's two live albums Warts 'n' Audience and Straight From The Desk both including ad libs in the song's third verse, the Warts 'n' Audience version name checking the Brixton Academy and the Straight from the Desk version name checking Dagenham Heathway.

 Paul Hardcastle remixed the track in 1985, stripping all the instrumental tracks and using only Dury's vocal, and re-recording the instrumental parts with keyboards.
 The remix reached number 55 in the UK Singles Chart.
-Another remix of the track was done in 1991 which reached number 73 in the chart.
+Another remix of the track was produced in 1991 which reached number 73 in the chart.

+The song was re-released on 12" green vinyl for Record Store Day 2021.